Best Appliance Repair in Irvine & Orange CA

 Wearing elastics improves the fit of your upper and lower teeth.
 Wear rubber bands as instructed and remember that they work far more efficiently if worn as prescribed.

 Headgear is used to treat patients whose teeth have an over- or underbite.
-Headgear gently “pulls” on your teeth to restrict further forward growth of your upper teeth and jaw.
+Headgear gently “pulls” on your teeth to restrict further forward growth of your upper teeth and jaw in Irvine & Orange CA.

 Herbst® Appliance/Bite Jumping Springs